 at US 90.

-was always planned for that crossover to be temporary and be removed
+was always planned for that crossover to be temporary and to be removed

 when Loop 1604 was expanded.
 The developer of the Laurel Mountain Ranch

-subdivision was aware of this and was obligated to inform buyers.
+subdivision was aware of this and should have informed buyers.

 already a crossover at Emory Peak.
 Why close it and add a new crossover

-at Falcon Wolf/Dove Canyon where there isn't one today?
+at Falcon Wolf/Dove Canyon where there wasn't one previously?

 freeway corridor, one mile is generally considered to be the ideal